20-1-101. Definitions. As used in this title, unless the context clearly indicates otherwise, the following definitions apply:

 (iii) who is migratory, whose native language is a language other than English, and who comes from an environment in which a language other than English is dominant; and

 (b) whose difficulties in speaking, reading, writing, or understanding the English language may be sufficient to deny the student:

 (i) the ability to meet the state's proficiency assessments;

 (ii) the ability to successfully achieve in classrooms in which the language of instruction is English; or

 (iii) the opportunity to participate fully in society.

 (27) "Superintendent of public instruction" means that state government official designated as a member of the executive branch by the Montana constitution.

 (29) "Teacher" means a person, except a district superintendent, who holds a valid Montana teacher certificate that has been issued by the superintendent of public instruction under the provisions of this title and the policies adopted by the board of public education and who is employed by a district as a member of its instructional, supervisory, or administrative staff.
 This definition of a teacher includes a person for whom an emergency authorization of employment has been issued under the provisions of 20-4-111.

-(30) "Textbook" means a book or manual used as a principal source of study material for a given class or group of students.
+(30) "Textbook" means a book, digital resource, or manual used as a principal source of study material for a given class or group of students.

 (31) "Textbook dealer" means a party, company, corporation, or other organization selling, offering to sell, or offering for adoption textbooks to districts in the state.